Fake Thailand Digital Arrival Card website alert

 Travellers can fill out their details at the official TDAC website, after which they will receive an email that they can show on arrival in the country.

-Responding to confusion about the deadline for applying, the Immigration Bureau has clarified that applications can be submitted within a three-day period prior to arrival, but not earlier.
-Some previous reports said applications had to be made at least three days before arrival.
+Responding to confusion about the deadline for applying, the Immigration Bureau said that applications can be submitted within a three-day period prior to arrival, but not earlier.

-“The system is fully ready, and backup measures are in place to ensure smooth operations.
-During the initial phase, travellers who encounter any issues can temporarily use a paper immigration form,” the Ministry of Tourism and Sports said in a statement.

-There are also computer terminals available at Immigration at Suvarnabhumi Airport for travellers who need to fill out a TDAC form when they arrive.
+There are also computers available at Immigration at Suvarnabhumi Airport for travellers who need to fill out a TDAC form when they arrive.